proycon/LaMachine/lamachine_v2_plan.md

 LaMachine v2 is to be a redesigned, improved and more modular version of LaMachine.
 The redesign is motivated in the scope of the CLARIAH WP3 Virtual Research Environment (VRE) project.
-LaMachine is first and foremost a software distribution, a way to disseminate NLP software to end-users and hosters (e.g. CLARIN centres) alike.
+LaMachine is first and foremost a software distribution; a way to disseminate NLP software to end-users and hosters (e.g. CLARIN centres) alike.
 In a way, it already acts as a kind of low-level Virtual Research Environment for technologically capable researchers, though not in the sense intended in the CLARIAH WP3 VRE plan.
-It has been very successful and heavily used by third parties, now setting a firm foundation for its next stage of evolution.
+It has been very successful and heavily used by third parties, now setting a firm foundation for its next stage of evolution, as proposed in this plan.

 ## Introduction